Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 | isRef_sameAs        | Data entry | Indicates that two items are identical versions of the same license.
 For example, a Creative Commons license that has a URL as well as a local copy contained within the collection.                                                                                                                                                                   |
 | isRef_isPartOf      | Pre-filled | Specifies the collection that the license is a part of, generated from the `@id` column in the [RootDataset](#rootdataset) tab.                                                                                                                                                                                                                        |

-It is possible to leave the {{< glossary_link display="licensing" id="licensing" >}} tab blank if these details are still being finalised for the collection, however, this will need to be amended later in {{< glossary_link display="Crate-O" id="crate-o" >}}.
+It is possible to leave the <GlossaryLink display="licensing" id="licensing" /> tab blank if these details are still being finalised for the collection, however, this will need to be amended later in <GlossaryLink display="Crate-O" id="crate-o" />.

 > If there are any additional usage restrictions or options for use outside of a given license, this information can be included in a `usageInfo` field, e.g. "For any use not permitted by the CC-BY-ND 4.0 License, please contact the Data Steward".

 <br>
 ### Provenance

-The provenance for a {{< glossary_link display="collection" id="collection" >}} details the documented history from an item's creation to its current location within a collection, including changes in format and tools required to read the file.
+The provenance for a <GlossaryLink display="collection" id="collection" /> details the documented history from an item's creation to its current location within a collection, including changes in format and tools required to read the file.

 | Column       | Type       | Description                                                                                                                                                                             |
 | ------------ | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |